 SPARK participates in another international collaboration called the Transatlantic Automated Driving Alliance (TADA).
 TADA is a collaborative program between AMZ Saxony in Dresden, Germany, and SPARK, which seeks to create a network that connects U.S. and German companies, organizations, and research institutes with each other around the focus of automated, connected, and emerging vehicle technologies.
 In 2021, an autonomous street sweeper project was launched under the TADA program bringing together Michigan organizations like American Center for Mobility and New Eagle with German companies like Faun, Naventik, and FusionSystems.
 The project is supported by the German Federal Ministry for Research and Education and Michigan Economic Development Corporation.
 The autonomous street sweeper completed a successful progress demonstration in January 2022.

-While the COVID-19 pandemic put delegation travel on hold, in 2022 restrictions have eased and international activities have resumed.
+While the COVID-19 pandemic put delegation to travel on hold, in 2022 restrictions have eased and international activities have resumed.
 This spring SPARK hosted delegations from the Netherlands, a science and technology park in Hungary, and a group from Arexpo who looked to SPARK for inspiration as they are developing an innovation district in Milan, Italy.
 This summer, as part of a coworking agreement, SPARK will have a member of innovation park La Salle Technova Barcelona working with the team at SPARK from July through October.

 A Global Name in Innovation

-Despite the Midwest often being labeled as ‘flyover country,’ Ann Arbor continues to attract the attention of international companies, partners, and talent.
+Despite the Midwest often being labeled as a ‘flyover country,’ Ann Arbor continues to attract the attention of international companies, partners, and talent.
 Ann Arbor SPARK’s support of and collaboration with international partners and businesses ensure continued investment and jobs in our region and further growth of our local economy.